 Great Ocean Road

-While it’s most famous for the spectacular 12 Apostles sea stacks (albeit, a few less of them these days), there is so much more to the Great Ocean Road.
+While it’s most famous for the spectacular 12 Apostles sea stacks (albeit a few less than that these days), there is so much more to the Great Ocean Road.
 Along with a visit to the historic Cape Otway Lightstation, a day is just enough to also experience some of the majesty of the Great Otway National Park.

 Cute without being clichéd, quaint without being twee, the cosy town of Daylesford is a favourite weekend getaway for Melburnians.
 With a delightful main street lined with galleries, boutiques and cafes, it’s also just a few minutes from the renowned spa town of Hepburn Springs.